wmt-conference/wmt25-terminology/README.md

 This repository accompanies the WMT25 Terminology Shared Task.

 ## License
-All materials in this repository are licensed under the CC BY-NC 4.0 [license](LICENSE.md).
+All materials in this repository are licensed under the CC BY-NC 4.0 [license](LICENSE.txt).

+## Report
+_This chapter is being updated..._ (drum roll sound please)

 ## Data

+- the test sets (incl. source, reference, and terminology constraints) are placed in [ranking/references](ranking/references)
-- the submitted system outputs are to be found in [ranking/submissions](ranking/submissions) folder
+- the submitted system outputs are placed in [ranking/submissions](ranking/submissions)
-- the reference translations are to be found in [ranking/references](ranking/references) folder

 ## Evaluation